elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 ## What is `gen_event`?

-OTP introduces two different terms regarding that behavior - an *event manager* and *event handler*.
+OTP introduces two different terms regarding that behavior - an *event manager* and *event handler* modules.

 Responsibility of *event manager* is being a named object which can receive events.
 An *event* can be, for example: an error, an alarm, or some information that is to be logged.
-Inside manager we can have 0, 1 or many *event handlers* installed.
+Inside manager we can have 0, 1 or more *event handlers* installed.
 Responsibility of the handler is to process an *event*.

 When the *event manager* is notified about an event, it will be processed by all installed handlers.
 The easiest way to imagine that is to think about manager as a sink for incoming messages and handlers different implementations which are writing messages to disk, database or terminal.